scionproto/scion/doc/dev/design/protobuf-API-version.rst

     required uint32 api_version = 1;
     // Map of individual components and their versions, map<string, uint32> component_versions = 2;
+    map<string, VersionRange> component_versions = 2;
+  }

+  message VersionRange {
+    // The minimum and maximum version of a service that is supported by the server. required int32 min = 1;
+    required int32 max = 2;
   }

 The 'api_version' is an integer that is incremented whenever any of the